-A key indicator of the high value that you give to this Tuesday-Wednesday event is this: until 2014, half of our registered commissioners signed in by Wednesday afternoon.
-In 2017 in Sacramento, more than half of our commissioners signed in on Tuesday.
-In other words, most of our commissioners came to Fair Oaks at least a day earlier to participate in the outstanding leadership equipping events that were offered.
+A key factor of the high value that you give to this Tuesday-Wednesday Leadership Institute event is this: until 2014, half of our registered commissioners signed in by Wednesday afternoon.
+In 2018 in Memphis, 63 percent of our commissioners signed in on

+Tuesday.
+In other words, most of our commissioners came to Hope Church in June at least a day earlier to participate in the outstanding leadership equipping events that were offered.

 The third major category in our budget is Custodial Operations.
-This includes those activities that we do to ensure wise stewardship protection and oversight of EPC assets, including our finances, our information, and our staffing.
-These essential functions protect the integrity-and push the effectiveness and efficiency-of our ministry within the EPC and globally.
+This includes those activities we do to ensure wise stewardship, protection, and oversight of EPC assets including our finances, our information, and our staffing.
+These essential functions protect the integrity, and push the effectiveness and efficiency, of our ministry within the EPC and globally.